mug-n-ai/YRoot/docs/examples/apollo13_case.md

 What followed was an extraordinary example of human problem solving.
 Engineers and astronauts had to **understand the situation, figure out what was needed**, and **quickly find workable solutions**—often using whatever materials were already on board.

-Their thinking closely mirrors the WHY Loop.
+Their thinking closely mirrors the YRoot.

 ---

-## 3. Applying the WHY Loop (retrospectively)
+## 3. Applying the YRoot (retrospectively)

-Let’s look at how the WHY Loop would have structured their reasoning.
+Let’s look at how the YRoot would have structured their reasoning.

 ---